 - the ASEAN BioDiaspora Virtual Centre

-Building on these longstanding partnerships, WTRP has provided other support to partners to combat the COVID pandemic.
+Building on these longstanding partnerships, WTRP provided additional support to partners to combat the COVID‑19 pandemic.
 This includes:

 - support to the Institut Pasteur du Laos for personal protective equipment and other critical supplies

 - a contribution to the International Atomic Energy Agency to support COVID diagnostics in some 26 countries

 - the in-kind contribution of more than 13 million items of Personal Protective Equipment (PPE) to the Africa Centers for Disease Control and ASEAN partners.

 - support to fully equip 20 mobile diagnostic laboratories for the National Health Laboratory Service (NHLS) in South Africa

 Canada’s WTRP is committed to health-security collaboration and to identifying new partnerships and innovations to strengthen global health security.
 In 2023, the WTRP is spearheading efforts to implement the Signature Initiative to Mitigate Biological Threats in Africa, to launch a Grand Challenge for Sustainable Laboratories and to support Ukraine to mitigate threats posed by Russia’s invasion.

 - WTRP has been engaged with the Coalition for Epidemic Preparedness Innovations (CEPI) since 2017 and has contributed $24 million to support CEPI’s efforts to develop vaccines for high consequence pathogens of security concern.
 It also managed Canada’s $90 million contribution to CEPI for COVID‑19 vaccine research and development.